sanger-archive/lims-core/showoff/core-2012-06-11/core/01_slide.md

 * eager loading (not implemented) can be set at session, or application level
 * Session information (user, date, client) can be auditted in a `session` table

-!SLIDE small
+!SLIDE small transition=scrollUp subsection
 # Session #
 ## Purpose ##
-Sessions have been designed to make some stuff hard for the developper as:
+### Sessions have been designed to make some stuff hard for the developper as:

 * Load and save object(s) in different sessions.
 * Save an object in the middle of an *action* (method, function, ...).
 * User can't create a Session without a store

-If you find yourself struggling trying to do something above, you **probably **shoudn't be doing it.
+### If you find yourself struggling trying to do something above, you **probably **shoudn't be doing it.

-!SLIDE code
+!SLIDE smaller subsection transition=scrollLeft
 # Session #
+## Example

 	@@@ ruby
 	source_id = ...
-	store.with_session(params) do |s| # Session can't be created on its own
+	# Session can't be created on its own
+	store.with_session(params) do |s|
-		# load a plate, aut
+		# load a plate
 		source_plate = s.plate[source_id]

 		# create a new plate and add it to the session
 		s << target_plate= L::Plate.new(plate.attributes)

 		# transfer from one well to the another well
-		@ modifies BOTH plate
+		# modifies BOTH plate
 		target_plate[:A1] << source_plate[:C3].take(0.5)

 	end # save source and target

-!SLIDE small
+!SLIDE small subsection transition=scrollUp
-# Session API
+# Session
+## API

 * session needs to be created from a store :
   `store.with_session { |s| .... }`